0xPolygon/polygon-docs/docs/tools/dApp-development/common-tools/replit.md

 1. Click on **Run** (at the top) to install all relevant packages and start up the contract deployment UI.

-2. Connect your MetaMask wallet to the web interface and switch to the [Mumbai Testnet](../../wallets/metamask/add-polygon-network.md).
+2. Connect your MetaMask wallet to the web interface and switch to the [Amoy Testnet](../../wallets/metamask/add-polygon-network.md).

     ![img](../../../img/tools/replit/connect.png)